318097/bubblegum/README.md

 - [x] Integrate account statuses.
 Return proper error message on failure.
 - [x] Logout api (expire token)
 - [x] All sessions should logout after password change/reset
+- [ ] Send Welcome mail when registered from Google
+- [x] Access products from an API
 - [x] Expose email trigger from other services
 - [ ] Advance search for posts
 - [ ] Wrap all controllers in try..catch